 It is – at least for a day.
 Ulstein is developing a comprehensive power solution which will allow large cruise ships to run emission-free for a full day.
 The solution, Ulstein Zed, will include powerful batteries, energy recovery, specialised heating and ventilation, solar panels and hot water storage.
 All of the technology is currently commercially viable and available, and some of the components can also be retrofitted onto existing vessels.

 It is not entirely unthinkable that large ships can also become fully electric.
-The autonomous vessel Yara Birkeland is under construction and scheduled to begin operations in 2020, transporting 100 to 150 shipping containers of fertiliser from Yara’s factory at Herøya to the ports at Breivik and Larvik.
-The ship will transfer to autonomous operations in stages, beginning with an onboard crew, before moving to a remote crew and finally to full autonomy – navigating with GPS, radar, cameras and sensors.
+The autonomous vessel Yara Birkeland was built by the Norwegian shipyard Vard Brattvåg for the Norwegian fertiliser company Yara and is now undergoing testing and preparations for autonomous operations.
+Once completed, the electric ship will transport fertiliser from Yara’s factory at Herøya to the ports at Breivik and Larvik – navigating with GPS, radar, cameras and sensors.

 Hydrogen is a promising alternative fuel, both for land-based and sea transport.
 It offers tremendous environmental benefits compared with fossil fuels, as hydrogen-based fuel cells are renewable and emit only heat and water vapour.